-- Further details about the program content can be found here.
+- Further details about the programme content can be found here.

 - The key learning outcomes are summarised here.

-- A number of AMT MSc alumni have recorded their experiences about the program here.
+- A number of AMT MSc alumni have recorded their experiences about the programme here.

-- Numerous lecturers and professors contribute to the program.
+- Numerous lecturers and professors contribute to the programme.
 A list of these people can be found here.

 - There is some example project work from previous AMT MSc students located here.

-- The current AMT MSc program handbook (PDF file) can be found here.
-This is a lengthy document that includes loads of details about the program content and course options.
+- The current AMT MSc programme handbook (PDF file) can be found here.
+This is a lengthy document that includes loads of details about the programme content and course options.

 - The Edinburgh College of Art Prospectus (PDF file) for 2013-2013 can be found here, and includes some more information about the AMT MSc (page 12).

 Some further useful information is accessible from the School of Music’s dedicated AMT MSc webpage which is located here.
 This includes a link to the AMT MSc handbook, along with details about the entry requirements.

 There is a lot of other useful information about studying in Edinburgh over on the main University website.
 This includes an exciting list of reasons to come to Edinburgh for your postgrad Master’s degree.